 Test Report: FSZ 2155 & FCO – 3145 Rev A

-To enable Fire Engineers to access the relevant information to demonstrate suitability of Amplimesh® Fire Attenuation screens for individual site applications.
-The following resources can be provided by licenced Amplimesh Dealers.
+To enable Fire Engineers to access the relevant information to demonstrate the suitability of Amplimesh® Fire Attenuation screens for individual site applications.
+Amplimesh® fire

-At Amplimesh® we are committed to ensuring people feel safe inside, our range of screening products are manufactured and installed across Australia by a licenced network of dealers and can be used in a range of applications across commercial and residential building to improve home security, occupant safety, well-being and comfort with our range of security screens.
+At Amplimesh®, we are committed to ensuring people feel safe inside whatever building they occupy.
+Our range of screening products is manufactured and installed across Australia by a licenced network of dealers across various commercial and residential buildings.
+We’re here to improve home security, occupant safety, well-being and comfort with our range of security screens.

-The Amplimesh® Team are backed by Capral Aluminium – Australia’s largest supplier of Extruded Aluminum, Sheet and Plate products, meaning you receive some of the highest quality aluminium in the country.
+The Amplimesh® Team are also backed by Capral Aluminium – Australia’s largest supplier of Extruded Aluminum, Sheet and Plate products, meaning you receive some of the highest quality aluminium in the country.
 For assistance in specifying Amplimesh® Fire Attenuation screens on your next commercial project, contact the Capral Specification team.